smsohan/hugo.smsohan.com/content/home/index.md

 ![Cover](/images/cover.jpg)

-I'm Sohan, and I work at Google as an Engineering Manager.
+I'm S M Sohan, but [call me Sohan]({{< ref "/posts/call-me-sohan-and-ask-me-not-about-sm" >}}) if you meet me.
+I work at Google as an Engineering Manager.
 I live with my wife and two children in Redmond, WA.

 ### Contact Me